hujhax/austin-improv-wiki/Shows/Process.md

 That winter, [[Performers/Jeremy Sweetlamb|Jeremy Sweetlamb]] produced a holiday-themed run of the show at the Florida Studio Theater, and discovered that hewing to a specific genre let him get very specific props and costumes that would fit their improvised show perfectly.

 ### First Run (2012)
-When [[Performers/Jeremy Sweetlamb|Jeremy Sweetlamb]] moved back to Austin, he immediately pitched the show to [[The Hideout Theatre]] under its new name.
+When [[Performers/Jeremy Sweetlamb|Jeremy Sweetlamb]] moved back to Austin, he immediately pitched the show to [[Theatres/The Hideout Theatre|The Hideout Theatre]] under its new name.
 It received a mainstage run there in March and April of 2012.
 This run introduced new elements, mostly geared towards cranking up the theatricality and "completeness" of the show: a larger selection of props and costumes were kept backstage for the third act; they introduced a "Desi Team", three cast members who would sit backstage, listen to the show, and quickly design and build the elements they'd need for the third act; they created a display of fake headshots, complete with the fake names the performers had come up with during auditions, to display during intermission.

 The run included a performance in [[Festivals/The 2012 Improvised Play Festival|The 2012 Improvised Play Festival]].
 The run was so successful, they added an extra 6pm show on closing night.